 Energy produced from a nuclear chain reaction of fissionable materials.
 Generated heat can be used to produce steam, drive turbines and generate electricity.

 Gas removed from the National Transmission System (NTS) to meet customer demand.

-Office of Gas and Electricity Markets, the regulatory body for the electricity and gas industries.
+The Office of Gas and Electricity Markets is the regulatory body for the electricity and gas industries.
 It protects consumer interests and ensures they get value and choice, by promoting competition and regulating monopolies.

-A switch which automatically turns lights on and off at dusk and dawn so no timer is needed.
-Could improve energy efficiency when used in external lighting.
+A switch which automatically turns lights on and off at dusk and dawn, meaning that no timer is needed.
+A photocell switch could improve energy efficiency when used in external lighting.

-Certification to claim exemption or discount from the Climate Change Levy (CCL).
-PP10/PP11 certification must be completed and sent to HM Revenue & Customs and the energy supplier.
+Certification to claim an exemption or a discount from the Climate Change Levy (CCL).
+PP10 / PP11 certification must be completed and sent to HM Revenue & Customs and the energy supplier.

 The power returned to an electrical source by the reactive components of a circuit.
 Reactive power is measured in Volt-Amperes-Reactive (VAR).
-It is considered "unproductive" or "useless" power because the energy is stored in the electrical circuit rather than consumed.
-This energy is released and returned to the power source rather than used to provide energy to appliances.
+It’s considered ‘unproductive’ or ‘useless’ power because the energy is stored in the electrical circuit rather than being consumed.
+This energy is released and returned to the power source rather than being used to provide energy to appliances.

 Heat or energy which has been recovered from a process when it would otherwise have been lost.
 Setting up a power plant to recover lost heat could save wasted energy and cut costs.

 A cooling plant used for air conditioning, manufacturing processes and the storage of perishable goods.
 Configuring a refrigeration plant to run at its optimum efficiency can help save energy.